-Salford Red Devils climbed into the play-off positions with a second successive victory at the AJ Bell Stadium.
+Salford Red Devils climbed into the play-off positions with a second successive victory at the The Salford Stadium.

 Tries from Niall Evalds, Lee Mossop, Jackson Hastings and Derrel Olpherts were enough to secure a crucial two points over Castleford Tigers.

 Following a quiet start, Salford looked to have broken the deadlock in the 17th minute when Josh Jones battled through the Castleford defence and over the line, only to be held up by the visitors’ defence.